PSLmodels/tax-microdata-benchmarking/tax_microdata_benchmarking/examination/results2.md

 Comments on Phase 2 Data Results
 --------------------------------

-The phase 2 dataset, ...
+The above results for the phase 2 dataset, plus other data-quality issues, will be investigated in phase 3 as part of this project's continuous-improvement procedures.